-Acknowledgements The publishers would like to thank the following for the permission to reproduce photographs: Cover: Getty Images/gpointstudio.
+The publishers would like to thank the following for the permission to reproduce photographs: Cover: Getty Imageiggointstudio.
 Back cover: Shutterstock.

-Back cover: Shutterstock.
-Cetty Images/fistop123, p.
-5: Cetty Images/fistockphoto, pp. 1, 6, 8: Cetty Images/fistop123, p.
-5: Shutterstock, pp. 2, 3, 7.
-We have made every effort to trace and contact all copyright holders before publicition.
-If notified, the publisher will rectify any errors or omissions at the earliest opportunity.
+Getty Images/fstop123, p.
+5; Getty Images/iStockphoto, pp. 1, 6, 8; Getty Images/Willsie, p.
+4, Shutterstock, pp. 2, 3, 7. every effort to trace and contact all copyright holders ion.
+If notified, the publisher will rectify any errors of